saogawa/srl-event-handler/README.md

 ## Usage

 - **Lab Use**: Usage in lab environments is generally free of charge.
-- **Commercial Use**: If you intend to use these scripts in a commercial setting, please contact Nokia staff to ensure you receive appropriate support.
+- **Commercial Use**: If you intend to use these scripts in a commercial setting, please use with their own risk.
+If you need Nokia care support, please contact Nokia staff to ensure you receive appropriate support.

 ## License